NappingOcean/Wield_Wild_Weapons/README.md

 ![W3_capture](https://user-images.githubusercontent.com/129575271/236620483-02df207f-ff88-441e-a031-e1f3ee452eab.PNG)

-This is mod for Cataclysm:Bright Night.
+This is a mod for Cataclysm:Bright Night.

-It adds some of martial arts, which was designed after movements of beasts.
+It adds some martial arts, which was designed after movements of beasts.

 You can find manuals of these martial arts from statues.
-Among the statues, mimics are imitating.
+Among the statues, mimics imitate.

-You can reveal them by using relic mirrors, which can be found in the pawnstore, museum, antique shop... **OR MADE WITH ITS RECIPE** from specific book.
+You can reveal them by using relic mirrors, which can be found in the pawnstore, museum, antique shop... or by **making one of them with its recipe** from a specific book.
 Don't worry.
-The book is in BN already and not very rare.
+The book is in Cataclysm:Bright Night already and not very rare.

-The kinds of MA are 6.
-Every MA has practically useful bonuses for melee, and applying different weapons for each.
-For instance, Goat style uses weapons only in SPEARS or PIKES category, Boar style can use much bludgeons like CLUBS.
+There are 6 kinds of MA.
+Each MA has practical bonuses for melee combat and is best used with specific weapons.
+For instance, the Goat style is best used with weapons in the SPEARS or PIKES category, while the Boar style can be used with many bludgeoning weapons such as CLUBS.

-Whichever you choose, these styles don't dissapoint you!
+Whichever you choose, these styles won't disappoint you!